nullmaxwell/prettyposter/README.md

 prettyposter
 ==============================

-A simple object oriented wrapper for the [prettymaps](https://github.com/marceloprates/prettymaps) package to help you generate pretty looking posters in minutes!
+A simple object oriented wrapper for the [prettymaps](https://github.com/marceloprates/prettymaps) package to help you generate pretty looking posters for you to print yourself in minutes!

+## License
+This project was created in compliance with the [Creative Commons Attribution-NonCommercial 4.0 International license](http://creativecommons.org/licenses/by-nc/4.0/).

 ## Built With
 A special thanks to the following projects.
 This project was built using the following open source packages.